refinajs/refina/docs/tutorial/src/step-4/description.md

   name: "John Doe",
 };

-$app.use(Basics)(_ => {
+$app([Basics], _ => {
   _.h1(message);
   _.p(`Hello ${person.name}!`);
 });
 ```

-:::warning States should be declared outside the view function.
+:::warning States should be declared outside the fragment.

-Variables declared inside the view function are not states.
-They are just local temporary variables, which are re-created every time the view function is called.
+Variables declared inside the fragment are not states.
+They are just local temporary variables, which are re-created every time the fragment is called.

 :::